lucasvmiguel/url-shortener/README.md

 # url-shortener

-This project creates short URLS to you share
+This project creates short URLS to share, by default this application will not run with mongo, but you can change this in [server config](server)

 ## Requirements
 * Nodejs
-* Docker running with sudo (you can run in local cache mode if you prefer. see the server [README](Server))
+* Docker running with sudo (you can run in local cache mode if you prefer. see the server [README](server))
 * Makefile (you can run without it, but you will need to start the server and the client)

 ## Installation